 William Horrmann, owner of Stapleton’s Rubsam & Horrman Brewing Company, built Horrmann Castle at 189 Howard Avenue in 1910.
 The building was torn down in the 1960s.

-Louis A. Stirn, a silk importer built his home in 1908 at 77 Howard Avenue.
+Louis A. Stirn, a silk importer, built his home in 1908 at 77 Howard Avenue.
 In 2006, the Stirn mansion became a New York City Landmark and is now called Casa Belvedere.

 John Gans, a steamship-company owner, built his family estate on the hill because it overlooked the New York Harbor where he operated his steamship company.
 St. John’s University’s Flynn Hall is the former home of John Gans.

-Charles Wallace Hunt, an American mechanical engineer, inventor and business executive, known as President of the American Society of Mechanical Engineers.
+Charles Wallace Hunt, an American mechanical engineer, inventor and business executive, was known as President of the American Society of Mechanical Engineers.
 He invented new methods in the storing and handling of coal.
 He purchased his residence on Grymes Hill in 1900.

-Mamie Fish, New York Socialite and one of the so-called Triumvirate of American Gilded Age society
+Mamie Fish, New York Socialite and one of the so-called Triumvirate of American Gilded Age society.

 Grymes Hill is best known currently for being the home of two institutions of higher learning: Wagner College, and the Staten Island campus of St. John’s University.
-The St. Johns campus of 16.5 acres (67,000 m2) was originally a small Catholic women’s institution, Notre Dame College, which closed in 1971, when St. Johns University took over the campus.
+The St. Johns campus of 16.5 acres was originally a small Catholic women’s institution, Notre Dame College, which closed in 1971 when St. Johns University took over the campus.
 Also on the hill is Notre Dame Academy, a Roman Catholic elementary and high school for girls.
 Adjacent to (and owned by) Wagner College is the site of a former Roman Catholic high school, named Augustinian Academy after the order of monks who ran it; the school closed in 1969.
 Near the foot of the hill, on Foote Avenue, is P.S.
 35, the Clove Valley School.
 Also located on Grymes Hill is Casa Belvedere, a center for Italian arts and culture, located in the Louis A. and Laura Stirn House which was listed on the National Register of Historic Places in 2010, and designated a NYC Landmark in 2001.

-Most homes in the neighbourhood are private residences, many of which were constructed for Manhattan businessmen.
+Most homes in the neighborhood are private residences, many of which were constructed for Manhattan businessmen.
 Fred Trump constructed several hundred two- and three-bedroom residences in the late 1940s.
 These are 423 garden apartments along Howard Avenue and Arlo Road.
 Fred Trump’s son, Donald Trump, sold these apartments to an unrelated corporation in 2007.
 Grymes Hill Manor Estates was built in 1953 as rental garden apartments, and switched to co-op status in 1983.
 It has 152 apartments centering on Seth Court, with some on other streets.
-Two high rise apartment buildings at the foot of Howard Avenue converted to condominiums following a major fire in one.
+Two high-rise apartment buildings at the foot of Howard Avenue were converted to condominiums following a major fire in one.
 There are several apartment buildings on Victory Boulevard.
 Two new apartment buildings have been constructed facing the Staten Island Expressway.
 One was turned into condominiums in 2004.
 The other is being offered as senior citizen housing.

 There are no public parks on Grymes Hill, other than Hero Park, a 2-acre park donated in 1920 by Dr. and Mrs. Louis A. Dreyfus.
 Grymes Hill includes two cemeteries, both located along Victory Boulevard.
-Woodland Cemetery dates back to the nineteenth century, and some headstones are in German, reflecting the population of the day.
-Silver Lake Cemetery also dates back to the nineteenth century, and was the original burial site for the Hebrew Free Burial Association.
+Woodland Cemetery dates back to the 19th century, and some headstones are in German, reflecting the population of the day.
+Silver Lake Cemetery also dates back to the 19th century, and was the original burial site for the Hebrew Free Burial Association.

-Neighborhoods around Grymes Hill include Ward Hill to the north, Silver Lake to the west, Sunnyside and Emerson Hill to the south, to the southeast is Concord, and Stapleton and Stapleton Heights to the east.
+Neighborhoods around Grymes Hill include Ward Hill to the north, Silver Lake to the west, Sunnyside and Emerson Hill to the south; to the southeast is Concord, and Stapleton and Stapleton Heights to the east.
 The east side of the hill is defined by Van Duzer Street and Richmond Road to the intersection with the Staten Island Expressway, which, with Clove Road, defines the southern side.
 On the west is Victory Boulevard.
-Some claim Cebra Avenue for the northern border, while others believe that the border is Louis Street.
+Some claim Cebra Avenue for the northern border, while others believe the border is Louis Street.